 After being discharged from the service in 1967 and quickly marrying Bifulco, John Wojtowicz couldn’t live a lie for long.
 He separated from his wife in 1969 and joined the Gay Activist Alliance in addition to taking up with a string of male lovers.

-In 1971, he met Ernie Aron, who identified as female and went by the name Liz Eden.
-That same year, the pair “married” in an unofficial ceremony (an official one wasn’t possible at the time).
+In 1971, he met a trans woman named Liz Eden.
+That same year, the pair married in an unofficial ceremony, as an official one wasn’t possible at the time.

-Eager to get the money for Eden’s gender-reassignment surgery (although some claim that John Wojtowicz actually carried out the robbery to pay back money he’d borrowed from the Mafia), Wojtowicz soon put together a team that would help him rob a bank.
+Eager to get the money for Eden’s gender-reassignment surgery (although, according to the BBC, some claim that John Wojtowicz actually carried out the robbery to pay back money he’d borrowed from the Mafia), Wojtowicz soon put together a team that would help him rob a bank.

-He recruited Bobby Westenberg and Salvatore Naturale (whom he had both met previously at a gay bar) to help him with the heist, but the trio was far from professional.
+He recruited Bobby Westenberg and Salvatore Naturile (both of whom he’d met previously at a gay bar) to help him with the heist, but the trio was far from professional.
 They simply drove around New York on Aug.
 22, 1972 looking for a bank to rob.

 And so began one of the biggest media circuses in New York City history.

-As it turned out, the branch’s vault was half-empty, but John Wojtowicz and his accomplices did still manage to seize $38,000 in cash and $175,000 in traveler’s checks before one of the employees was able to sound the alarm and police arrived on the scene.
+As it turned out, the branch’s vault was half-empty, but according to the New York Times, John Wojtowicz and his accomplices did still manage to seize $38,000 in cash and $175,000 in traveler’s checks before one of the employees was able to sound the alarm and police arrived on the scene.

 The robbers then took all eight people inside the bank as hostages and holed up for what would be a 14-hour standoff with the authorities.